deckhouse/deckhouse/modules/402-ingress-nginx/docs/README.md

 The module integrates with the [cert-manager](../../modules/101-cert-manager/) module.
 Thus, it can get SSL certificates automatically and pass them to NGINX Ingress controllers for further use.

+## Interaction with other modules

+Explicitly disabling a module or installing the [minimal bundle](https://deckhouse.ru/documentation/v1/#наборы-модулей) will result in the listed modules being non-functional.:
+- prometheus/trickster
+- prometheus/grafana
+- istio/kiali
+- user-authn
+- cilium-hubble/ui
+- dashboard
+- upmeter
+- openvpn
+- documentation

 ## Monitoring and statistics

 Our Ingress Nginx implementation has a Prometheus-based system for collecting statistical data built-in.
 It uses a variety of metrics based on: